Hais00/Display-Monitor/README.md

 ### How to Use

-This app is designed to provide an informative overlay, always visible in the top left corner of the screen, displaying basic performance data for the CPU, GPU, RAM, and temperatures.
+This app is designed to provide an informative overlay, always visible on the screen, displaying information about sensors.
 The overlay is currently non-clickable to avoid interfering with other windows.

 ![Screenshot 1](media/screenshot1.png)
 ![Screenshot 2](media/screenshot2.png)